What will self-employment tax be for 2024/25? There are usually new UK tax brackets and other updates to thresholds introduced each April.

 Read more about the national minimum wage.

-Making Tax Digital has been in place since 2019 for VAT-registered businesses with a taxable turnover of more than £85,000.
+Making Tax Digital was first rolled out in 2019 for VAT-registered businesses with a taxable turnover of more than £85,000.
 And it came in for all other VAT-registered businesses in 2022.

 This system requires businesses to keep digital records and file VAT returns digitally.
 Businesses need to use relevant accounting software.

-From April 2023, business rates will apply based on a new rateable value.
+Business rates are now based on a new rateable value.
 This is to take into account changes in property value since 2017.

 Please use this article as a guide and get professional tax advice on self-employed tax brackets if you're not sure about anything.